 Window -Types, Features and Energy Ratings

 Retrofit or Full Frame Replacement - If you are going with the retro-fit (usually less expensive than a full replacement) and you have

 wood frame windows, make sure you fully inspect the outside for rot, damage and or any potential deficiencies which may have an impact

 on energy efficiency and or water entry into the house.
 If your outside wood frames are in good condition you may want to get a

 maintenance free siding, usually some type of aluminum, metal frame, which encapsulates the wood frame to help reduce wear due to

 outside weather conditions.
 Make sure the windows are properly caulked to help reduce water entry and air loss.
 More info

 is and I am not providing this link as any type of endorsement of the dealer, you MUST do your own due diligence and find an appropriate

 be checked on a regular basis for rust and or buckling, both may allow water to enter - These windows can also be protected with a

-cladding as outlined above as long as they are still in good condition.
-But the very lest they should be painted with an outdoor rust free
+maintenance free cladding as outlined above as long as they are still in good condition.
+But the very lest they should be painted with an

 outdoor rust free type paint to help reduce rusting.
 Replacing these frames can be expensive, they may also act like a lintel or support for

 the wall above the window.
 Make sure your contractor goes over the options with you.

-The link, Sills to Sash, below can provide a lot more information about windows; window installation, performance, certification etc. At the
+The website Sills to Sash, can provide a lot more information about windows; window installation, performance, certification etc. At the

 home page is an 8 minute video, look along the bottom of the home page, I highly recommend you start with the video and then when your